How car modifications affect insurance

 An insurance provider will generally assume that any change made to the engine or body of a car after it leaves the manufacturer can’t be completely guaranteed.
 And because of this uncertainty, the risk of a modified car being involved in an accident increases, pushing the rating up along with the insurance premiums.

 Meanwhile, some modifications can actually increase the value of a car, but unfortunately, these changes might also attract the wrong type of attention from thieves.
 Insurers could then see your car as being at greater risk of being stolen, which can also increase insurance premiums.

 Car modifications that do affect insurance

-As each insurance provider will have its own classifications on modifications, you will always need to check with your own insurance provider to see how it will deal with any planned modifications.
+As each car insurance provider will have its own classifications on modifications, you will always need to check with your own insurance provider to see how it will deal with any planned modifications.